Tips for moving into your first apartment

 Now take a deep breath.
 This is a really exciting time for you, and while some of it might seem a bit overwhelming there are so many good things to look forward to - starting with a little thing called independence.

 Still in search of your first apartment?
-Minto Apartments offers fully-managed rental apartments and shorter-term furnished suites in key Canadian cities including Ottawa, Toronto & GTA, London, Calgary and Edmonton.
+Minto Apartments offers fully-managed rental apartments and shorter-term furnished suites in key Canadian cities including Ottawa, Toronto & GTA, London, Montreal, Calgary and Edmonton.
 Check it out, it might be a helpful place to start your search!